 Should I enable port scan detection?

-Yes, enabling port scan detection is advisable for enhancing your network security.
+Yes, enabling port scan detection is advisable for enhancing your network security against port scanning.
 It helps identify potential unauthorized scanning or probing of your systems, which could indicate malicious intent.
 By detecting these scans, you can take proactive measures to secure vulnerable ports, configure firewalls effectively, and monitor for unusual activity.
 This can ultimately lead to better overall security posture for your environment.
 Just ensure that the detection tools you use are configured correctly to minimize false positives.

 How to prevent port scan attacks?